FACELIFT SURGERY WITH SYDNEY PLASTIC SURGEON DR ELLIS CHOY

 AM I A CANDIDATE FOR FACELIFT SURGERY?

-The most suitable candidates for facelift surgery are women and men who feel disappointed or unhappy about the way age has affected their profile.
 As an invasive procedure, facelift surgery is ideal for those whose issues cannot be addressed with nonsurgical treatments.
 During a facelift, Dr Choy lifts and tightens sagging skin and repositions the underlying tissues to restore a more youthful expression and a rejuvenated overall appearance.